vbookshelf/Offline-PDF-Redactor/README.md

 # Offline PDF Redactor
-A minimalist browser based PDF redactor that audits its own ouput.
+A minimalist browser based PDF redactor.

 - Offline-first and privacy-first web app.
-- Checks the exported redacted file to ensure security.
 - No installation needed.
 Simply download and double-click the index.html file to launch from your desktop.
 The app will open in your browser.
 - Simple UI that's designed to reduce cognitive load.
 - No Monetization/Dark Patterns - no advertisements, cookies, hidden tracking pixels, premium upgrades, or sign-up walls.